Avoid distractions while driving. For example, install a hands-free kit in your car instead of using your cell phone. Find out more.

-Many people will also make use of public transport services to get home or to their holiday destinations.
-However, despite the fact that you aren't behind the steering wheel yourself, you need to take the necessary precautions to stay safe on the road.
+Many people also use public transport services to get home or to their holiday destinations.
+However, even though you aren't behind the steering wheel, you need to take the necessary precautions to stay safe on the road.
 Here are some tips:

-- Plan your journey.
-This includes the modes of transport you intend on using.
+Plan your journey.
+Including the modes of transport you intend on using.
 Familiarise yourself with public transport routes and operating times.

-- Stay alert to your surroundings, and keep your wallet /purse where you can see it.
-If you carry a handbag or backpack, make sure the strap(s) are secure and strong.
+Stay alert to your surroundings and keep your valuables where you can see it.
+If you carry a handbag or backpack, ensure the strap(s) are secure and strong.

-- Ensure that you know the distance, direction and time it takes to get to your final destination.
+Ensure that you know the distance, direction, and travel time to your final destination.

-- Be alert at all times while travelling on public transport.
-Don’t fall asleep while using public transport, especially when travelling by yourself.
+Be alert at all times while travelling on public transport.
+Don’t fall asleep while using public transport, especially when travelling alone.

 Maintain a schedule that ensures there are enough people at your bus or train stop.
 If someone follows you when you exit a vehicle /station, go to the nearest well-lit populated area, call the police, or scream for help.